-The Coalition sent a survey to all McKay Scholarship Schools in February to determine what the effect of testing would have on acceptance of students taking the scholarship.
+In 2013, The Coalition sent a survey to all McKay Scholarship Schools in February to determine what the effect of testing would have on acceptance of students taking the scholarship.
 (See Survey Results) Sixty-one percent of the schools answering the survey said they would withdraw from the McKay Scholarship Program if state testing was mandated.
 This would tremendously limit the educational choices that parents have for their children with disabilities.

 On February 26th, The Coalition’s president, Steve Hicks, board member Robyn Rennick, director of the Dyslexia Research Institute, Dr. Patricia Hardman, and Marion Hammer met with Governor Scott and Commissioner Bennett and took the survey results and our concerns to them.
 The governor and commissioner assured us that requiring FCAT and other mandated testing in private schools that accepted students in the McKay Scholarship program was not their intention.

 However, they also pointed out that we needed to be very active with legislators to bring them the information contained in the survey showing that schools were accountable and responsibly testing and providing results to the parents.
 97.5% of the schools who answered the survey reported that they administered some type of formal assessment.